 Generic Annual PSEL

-(1) Sources with capacity less than the Significant Emission Rate (SER) will receive a Generic PSEL unless they have a netting basis and request a source specific PSEL under 340-222-0041.
+(1) Sources with capacity less than the SER will receive a generic PSEL unless they have a netting basis and request a source specific PSEL under 340-222-0041.

-(2) A Generic PSEL may be used for any pollutant that will be emitted at less than the SER.
-The netting basis for a source with a generic PSEL is zero.
+(2) A generic PSEL may be used for any regulated pollutant that will be emitted at less than the SER.

+(3) The netting basis for a source with a generic PSEL is zero for that regulated pollutant.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]